terranchao/chip8/README.md

 ## Introduction

-[CHIP_8](https://en.wikipedia.org/wiki/CHIP-8) is a *low-level programming language* that was developed back in the 1970s.
-It was first used as a game development medium for microcomputers, but it remains popular with programmer hobbyists and retro-game enthusiasts to this day.
+[CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is a low-level programming language that was developed back in the 1970s.
+It was first used as a game development medium for the microcomputers of its day, but it remains popular with programmer hobbyists and retro-game enthusiasts to this day.

 A CHIP-8 program must run on a software platform that is capable of interpreting the CHIP-8 programming language, which comes in the form of a simple instruction